One Taguig F.C.

 One Taguig Football Club is a professional football club based in Taguig, Metro Manila, Philippines.
-The club currently plays in the Philippines Football League, the top-flight league of football in the Philippines.
+The club has played in the Philippines Football League, the top-flight league of football in the Philippines.

 History

-In February 2024, One Taguig was announced to be one of the new clubs of the Philippines Football League and would be provisionally known as the City of Taguig.
+In February 2024, One Taguig was announced to be one of the new clubs of the Philippines Football League (PFL) and would be provisionally known as the City of Taguig.
 They received support from the local city government of Taguig.
 Having no social media presence for the next two months, the club's players would train and prepare for their Philippines Football League debut.

 Shortly prior to the start of the 2024 season, their first, the club would brand itself as One Taguig.
 The club would have Ace Bright as its club manager.
 On 4 April 2024, the club play it first ever professional match in their history in a 4–1 league win against Manila Montet.
 In the next league match on 13 April, the club recorded their highest ever win in their history in a 8–0 win against Philippine Air Force with Japanese player, Tsukasa Shimomura becoming the first ever player to scored a hat-trick for the club.

+One Taguig finished the 2025–26 Philippines Football League as runners-up which see the club qualified to the 2026–27 AFC Challenge League group stage.

+While the club is set to appear in the AFC Challenge League, One Taguig is not among the announced participating clubs for the 2026–27 PFL season.
+The reason for One Taguig's absence from the domestic league has not been disclosed by either the league organizers or the club.

+Team image

 Crest

 The club's crest features the historic Napindan Lighthouse, with the old structure used as a meeting point by the revolutionary group Katipunan during the Philippine Revolution.
 The 38 leaves of the two stalks represents the barangays of Taguig as well as the development of the club's home city.